TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * What questions does my game put into the player’s mind
 * What am I doing to make them care about these questions
 * What can I do to make them invent even more questions?
+* Can I use the game's artwork to evoke a sense of curiosity?

 ### 7. Endogenous Value
 * A game’s success hinges on the players’ willingness to [[The Fundamentals of Game Design#Entering the Game|pretend]] it is important, and by proxy how willing they are to succeed in the game.